tbdltee/WaterLevel_WiFi/Readme.md

   * Change device key to Sequence Number
   * device is sent with raw distance data.
 Water level is calculated on the server.
   * Support line notification
+  * Support only BME280 to simplify the code.
 * 00400
   * release based on Water_Level_v4